 In addition, ECNL just released a comparative research looking at reporting practices that could be helpful for CSOs in the ongoing debate.
 The paper compares relevant practices in countries with similar background to Armenia such as Bulgaria, Croatia, Czechia, Estonia, Georgia, Moldova and Ukraine but also provides the key international standards related to CSO reporting.
 Local partners will use findings from this paper to strengthen their arguments against the burdensome reporting requirements to be introduced in Armenia.

-As a next step, ECNL will support a public discussion of the proposed amendments and provide assistance to the established working group in drafting improved proposals in line with international standards.
+As a next step, ECNL supported a public discussion of the proposed amendments and provides assistance to the established working group in drafting improved proposals in line with international standards.

 Some key issues that ECNL raised in its analysis: